LAST UPDATED: 4/21/23 – Top Books for Travel Adventurers

-This book inspired another one of my favorite outdoor adventure movies.
+Not only is it one of the top books for travel, but this book inspired another one of my favorite outdoor adventure movies.
 Tracks is the personal account of author Robyn Davidson’s quest back in the 1970s to cross the Australian Outback with only camels and her dog.

 For Robyn, this adventure was personal.
 Her father was an adventurer, and she wanted to follow in his footsteps.
 They kept telling her that she couldn’t, or shouldn’t go thru with it, but she pressed on.
 Well, her father would have been very proud, as she persevered and had one heck of an adventure.